mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 Case 4) In most modern object programming languages, a date can be constructed by creating it from its day, month, and year.

-We all learned that November 31st, 2020 can be created and that most of the languages ​​will gently return a valid object (probably December 1st, 2020).
+We all learned that November 31st, 2020 can be created and that most of the languages will gently return a valid object (probably December 1st, 2020).

 But this disguised as a benefit is nothing but error hiding, generating a coupling dependency to the design decision made by the programming language and hiding a sure error in the data load.